 • The maximum deposit a landlord can charge.

-• When you must return it.
+• When the landlord must return it.

 6. Tenant Evictions